Alex-Sigma/Credit-Risk-Analysis-/README.md

  from Business Science University R-Track.

 ## Part 1.
 Correlation analysis
-In The first part of the analysis the data discovery as a well as the correlation between predictors and the target was performed to determine whether the given features could be usefull in predicting the probability of the default of the bank customers.
+In the first part of the analysis the data discovery as a well as the correlation between predictors and the target was performed to determine whether the given features could be usefull in predicting the probability of the default of the bank customers.
 As a result the features that have both considerable positive and negative correlation with defautlt metric